Griffinhale/tastebuds_containerized/README.md

 ## Current Status (Dec 2025)
 - Docker Compose runs FastAPI (`api`), Postgres with a seeded test database (`db`), Redis plus an RQ worker (`redis`/`worker`), the optional Next.js app (`web`), optional PgAdmin, and a local Nginx proxy that fronts the API and UI on port 80.
 - Auth now stores refresh tokens server-side, rotates them on every `/api/auth/refresh`, and revokes tokens that are reused or logged out so expired sessions are surfaced cleanly.
+- Session inventory: `/api/auth/sessions` lists active/expired refresh tokens for the current user and supports revocation per session; cookies continue to mirror new tokens on rotate/login.
 - Search is paginated, supports `types` filtering, and can target specific external connectors or internal-only lookups while returning paging/source counts in `metadata`.
 Merged results are deterministic (internal first, then external by requested order, then title/release), with cross-connector dedupe keyed off canonical URLs or normalized title + release date.
+- External search is auth-only; per-user quotas guard external traffic.
+External hits stay in short-TTL previews with payload/metadata byte caps and GC, and full ingest happens only after user interaction or explicit ingest.
 - Initial Alembic migration `20240602_000001` creates the full schema (users, media, menus, tags, user states); `alembic upgrade head` is part of the normal boot path.
 - Ingestion connectors for Google Books, TMDB (movie/tv), IGDB, and Last.fm power `/api/ingest/{source}` and `/api/search?include_external=true`; ingestion dedupe is enforced on `(source_name, external_id)` while search-level dedupe additionally suppresses cross-source duplicates.
 - Seed script and pytest fixtures share sample ingestion payloads to keep mapping regressions covered.
 - Next.js frontend now includes login/register, session status, a home search workspace, a menus dashboard with inline course/item editors plus a search/ingest drawer, and slug-based public menu pages rendered at `/menus/[slug]`.
-- Known security gaps: external search fan-out is unauthenticated and writes results/raw payloads; public menu DTO exposes `owner_id`; `/health` includes connector telemetry.
-See `docs/security.md` before exposing the stack to the internet.
+- Known security gaps: review `docs/security.md` for remaining risks (retention policy, rate-limit polish).
+Public menu DTO is now owner-safe, external search is auth+quota gated with preview caching, and `/health` hides telemetry unless the caller is authenticated or allowlisted.
 - Search/auth policy: anonymous search returns internal results only.
-External fan-out requires auth and uses per-user quotas; external hits live in a short-TTL preview cache until a signed-in user opens details or saves to a menu/library, which then triggers full ingest.
+External fan-out requires auth and uses per-user quotas; external hits live in a short-TTL preview cache with payload caps until a signed-in user opens details or saves to a menu/library, which then triggers full ingest.

 ## Architecture & Data Model
 - FastAPI + SQLAlchemy 2 + Alembic, async DB access everywhere.